redFrik/udk14-Clicks_and_Cuts/udk151126/README.md

 please bring laptop.

-and download and install processing <http://processing.org>. version 3 but also the older version 2 will work.
+and download and install processing version 3 <http://processing.org>. version 2 will work except for the last audio examples.

 excercise1